 GUIDING TO SUCCESS THROUGH THE LANGUAGE OF LEADERSHIP

-One of the most anticipated capital building programs in recent aviation history, Airbus entered North America with its first manufacturing facility on this continent in Mobile, Alabama.
-When Airbus considered the US, the executive management realized they needed a local expert to lead a monumental collaborative effort with an ambitious budget and schedule.
-Working with teams from Europe, Asia, and North America, HPM found ways to meet the owners’ facility needs while maintaining a target for LEED Silver – which isn’t common for the local region and even less so in the industrial and manufacturing industry.
-Across time zones, despite language and cultural differences and under pressure to deliver a legacy project for a global company with myriad stakeholders and site partners, HPM implemented some of the most cutting-edge technology in the construction business to aid design and construction teams throughout the entire process saving countless hours in the office and in the field.
+One of the most anticipated capital building programs in recent aviation history, Airbus entered North America with its first manufacturing facility on this continent in Mobile, Alabama, and as the first new manufacturer of commercial aircraft in the U.S. in 40 years.
+When Airbus considered the U.S., the executive management realized they needed a local expert to lead a monumental collaborative effort with an ambitious budget and schedule.
+Working with teams from Europe, Asia and North America, HPM found ways to meet the owners’ facility needs while maintaining a target for LEED Silver – which isn’t common for the local region and even less so in the industrial and manufacturing industry.
+Across time zones, despite language and cultural differences and under pressure to deliver a legacy project for a global company with myriad stakeholders and site partners, HPM implemented some of the most cutting edge technology in the construction business to aid design and construction teams throughout the entire process, saving countless hours in the office and in the field.
 The results provided our client with efficiency and effectiveness and set a new standard for our company and our industry.

-Airbus A320 Final Assembly Line at Brookley Aeroplex
+Airbus 320 & 220 Final Assembly Line at Brookley Aeroplex

 Final assembly line hangar

 HPM is in the business of leading.
 For some clients, this may mean managing an already-established, multi-million dollar capital building program.
 For others, it could mean overseeing a single project from site selection through owner occupancy.
 No matter the scope of our involvement or at what point you find yourself in the building process, HPM exists to lead our clients to success and provide value in everything we do.

 – master planning

 – site selection